Myopia Management

 Myopia, the medical term for nearsightedness, occurs when your eyes focus near objects clearly, but distant objects appear blurry.
 Myopia is common, affecting 42% of children between 5 and 19.

 In children, myopia often results from the eye being too long.
 Children’s eyes are still growing, and in those with myopia, their eyes tend to grow longer than they should.
 This means your child may need stronger glasses every year, as their eye continues to grow.
+In addition to the increasing blurred vision, myopia can cause an increase in more serious eye conditions like glaucoma and retinal diseases.

 Book Online